religion-counter/onlyone/README.md

-**OnlyOne Finance** is a community driven fairly launched token on the Binance Smart Chain (BSC) and the utility token for the OnlyOne Casino.
-OnlyOne Finance is currently developing the OnlyOne Casino, a decentralized open-source casino where users will be able to bet ONLYONE, BUSD, BNB and more.
+**Onlyone Finance** is a community driven fairly launched token on the Binance Smart Chain (BSC) and the utility token for the Onlyone Casino.
+Onlyone Finance is currently developing the Onlyone Casino, a decentralized open-source casino where users will be able to bet ONLYONE, BUSD, BNB and more.

-On June 5th, 2021 OnlyOne created and fairly launched the ONLYONE token, then burned 50% of the OnlyOne.
+On June 5th, 2021 Onlyone created and fairly launched the ONLYONE token, then burned 50% of the Onlyone.
 The other half token was sent to the Pancake Swap liquidity pool.
-Then OnlyOne took another drastic step and burned the liquidity pool (LP) token in order to guarantee liquidity forever.
+Then Onlyone took another drastic step and burned the liquidity pool (LP) token in order to guarantee liquidity forever.

-OnlyOne Finance is the first of its kind in the trending cryptoverse.
+Onlyone Finance is the first of its kind in the trending cryptoverse.
 The platform will incorporate the crypto community allowing them to participate in Casino Action like never before.

 TOKENOMICS